Newark, New Jersey: Technology industry

 The technology industry in Newark has grown significantly after Audible, an online audiobook and podcast company, moved its headquarters to Newark in 2007.
 The company was later acquired by Amazon.
 Panasonic moved its North America headquarters to the city in 2013.
 Other technology-focus companies followed suit.
-In 2015, AeroFarms, a developer of an aeroponic technology for farming moved its headquarters from Finger Lakes to Newark.
+In 2015, AeroFarms, a developer of an aeroponic technology for farming moved its headquarters from the Finger Lakes to Newark.
 By 2016, it had built the world's largest vertical farm in a Newark warehouse.
 The company was recognized in 2019 by Fast Company as one of the world's most innovative companies in data science.
 Broadridge Financial Solutions, a public FinTech company, announced a relocation of 1,000 jobs to Newark in 2017.
 In 2021, WebMD, an online publisher, announced that it will relocate and create up to 700 new jobs in the city.

 In 2018, Newark was selected as one of 20 finalists for the location of Amazon HQ2, a new headquarters of Amazon.
 The advantages of Newark included proximity to New York City, lower land costs, tech labor force and higher education institutions, a major airport, and fiber optic networks.
 The extensive fiber optic networks in Newark started in the 1990s when telecommunication companies installed fiber optic network to put Newark as a strategic location for data transfer between Manhattan and the rest of the country during the dot-com boom.
 At the same time, the city encouraged those companies to install more than they needed.
 A vacant department store was converted into a telecommunication center called 165 Halsey Street.
 It became one of the world's largest carrier hotels.
 As a result, after the dot-com bust, there were a surplus of dark fiber (unused fiber optic cables).
 Twenty years later, the city and other private companies began utilizing the dark fiber to create high performance networks within the city.

 As a concentration of technology workforce increased and investments grew in the city, it created an ecosystem for technology startups.
 Newark Venture Partners, an early-stage venture capital and startup accelerator launched in 2017, invested $42 million in its first funding round in 97 portfolio companies.
 In 2021, its second funding round raised up to $85 million.
 VentureLink@NJIT, the state's largest startup incubator, is located in New Jersey Institute of Technology campus.
 It has partnerships with international organizations such as National Association of Software and Services Companies of India.
 In 2021, HAX Accelerator, an early stage accelerator focused on hard tech startups, announced that it will create its US headquarters in Newark and build out a facility for industrial engineering, chemical engineering and systems integrators to fund industrial, healthcare, and green tech startups.